open-webui/docs/docs/features/plugin/tools/getting-started.md

 2. Start with a description (optional), followed by key-value pairs for parameters.

 ### Requirements:
 A list of Python packages that the tool depends on.
-These are specified as a comma-separated string and are installed using pip.
+These are specified as a comma-separated string and are **automatically** installed using pip.
 Example:

 ```python
 requirements: numpy, pandas